Explicit Acyclic Models and (Co)Chain Operations: The McClure-Smith Complex

 Thus the boundary operator in $\cS_*^{ms}(n)$ will again have the form with signs $\gamma(j) \in \{-1, +1\}$.
 To understand the signs $\gamma(j)$, instead of removing entries from $x$ one at a time, beginning on the left, one can first remove the 1's, then the 2's, etc, from left to right.
 The signs within each block alternate, with the first sign for an $i+1$ removal coinciding with the last sign for an $i$ removal.
 The sign for the first 1 removal is +1.
 This exactly describes the boundary of the associated oriented prism as a union of codimension one oriented prism faces.
 Resulting degenerate terms or non-surjective terms in the boundary become 0, even though signs are attached initially to guide the full sign process.
-It is obvious from topology that $d^2 = 0$. \begin{exam} If $x = (2,1,2 ,4,2,3,1 ,4, 1,2)$ then We can write signs $+, -$ equivalent to $\gamma(j)$ in front of each vertex to clarify the sign associated to the corresponding codimension one prism boundary face obtained by deleting that vertex.
+It is obvious from topology that $d^2 = 0$.\\

+{\bf Example.} If $x = (2,1,2 ,4,2,3,1 ,4, 1,2)$ then We can write signs $+, -$ equivalent to $\gamma(j)$ in front of each vertex to clarify the sign associated to the corresponding codimension one prism boundary face obtained by deleting that vertex.

 We can then write these signs $\gamma(j)$ in front of each entry of and read off the boundary.
-In the boundary $dx$ there are only six non-zero terms, since deleting the first 1, either 4, or the 3, result in degenerate sequences. $ $ \end{exam}
+In the boundary $dx$ there are only six non-zero terms, since deleting the first 1, either 4, or the 3, result in degenerate sequences. $ $ \end{rem}